-The participants, aged 14 to 80, will go through a programme in four groups that includes a tour of the site and presentations by experts and interest groups.
-During the subsequent work in small groups, they develop ideas and concrete proposals for the further development of the area, which are presented, discussed and evaluated.
+126 Munich residents had accepted the invitation to spend four days intensively discussing the future of the area around the parcel post hall.
+The participants, aged 14 to 80, went through a programme in four groups, which included a tour of the site and presentations by experts and interest groups.
+During the subsequent work in small groups, they developed ideas and concrete proposals for the further development of the area, which were presented, discussed and evaluated.

 Discussion about high-rise buildings

 With a currently planned height of about 155 metres, the high-rise buildings planned for the area would be the tallest buildings in Munich.
 As it is unclear how the towers will change the visual relationships on site and the cityscape of Munich in general, there is much discussion both among the population and among experts about the construction of the towers.
 Besides the height, the sustainable design of the skyscrapers is also an important issue.
 This includes, for example, climate-friendly construction and operation as well as the use of the towers.

 In the planning cells, an in-depth discussion of the high-rise buildings took place.
 The citizens' experts were also given the opportunity to formulate recommendations for the height of the buildings.

 All in all, the citizens' report comprises almost 90 pages.
 It says, for example, that the planned green and open spaces are not yet large enough.
 The participants recommend more of them, "with a high quality of stay".
 The experts reject a purely commercial quarter, as the currently valid development plan would allow.
 They would like to see a good utilisation concept for the parcel post hall.
 The citizens' experts disagreed on the external design, which is why an architectural competition was also discussed.